-The variation does not constitute a violation of any other applicable law, ordinance, or regulation.
-More specifically, the variation will facilitate the development of the property as envisioned by the sector plan.
+The requested variation does not constitute a violation of any other applicable law, ordinance, or regulation.
+More specifically, the requested variation will facilitate the development of the property as envisioned by the sector plan.
 The approval of a variation from Section 24-122(a) is unique to the Subdivision Regulations and under the sole approval authority of the Planning Board.
-Further, this PPS and variation request for the location of PUEs was referred to the affected public utility companies and the municipality of the City of College Park, and none opposed the variation request.
-No other law, ordinance, or regulation was found that would be impacted by this request.
+Further, this PPS and variation request for the location of PUEs was referred to the affected public utility companies and the municipality of the City of College Park, and none have opposed the variation request.
+Staff is not aware of any other law, ordinance, or regulation that would be impacted by this request.